liam2/liam2/doc/usersguide/source/processes.rst

 -------

-**groupby** (aka *pivot table*): group all individuals by their value for the given expressions, and optionally compute an expression for each group.
+**groupby** (aka *pivot table*): group all individuals by their value for the given expressions, and optionally compute an expression for each group (using the *expr* argument).
 If no expression is given, it will compute the number of individuals in that group.
-A filter can be specified to limit the individuals taken into account.
+A *filter* can be specified to limit the individuals taken into account.

 *general format* ::